By:

 22.4882 | 37.3251 | 59.8133 | 30.42% |

-Over all heat gain which is the combination of solar gain and external conduction gain has been analysed by changing the U values and SHGC.
-The analysis was considered on all of the five parameters by comparing with the ASHRAE 90.1 baseline (Table 2, Fig. 3).
+Overheat gain which is the combination of solar gain and external conduction gain has been analysed by changing the U values and SHGC.
+The analysis considered all of the five parameters by comparing them with the ASHRAE 90.1 baseline (Table 2, Fig. 3).
 The selection of efficient glazing could significantly reduce the heat gain which could maximise more than 30 per cent.

 Parameter | Total system energy (MWh) |